-With regard to simplicity, Flutter declares in the documentation that coding with Flutter is so easy that no previous programming knowledge is required: “Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!”.
+Flutter is fast gaining a reputation as easy to use.
+The official documentation is extensive and Dart is a pretty straightforward programming language to learn.
+Google is also quick to emphasise the simplicity of their product noting that coding with Flutter is so easy that no previous programming knowledge is required: “Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!”

-The cross-platform solution uses widgets to build UIs.
-Flutter offers a widget approach.
-It provides a modern, reactive framework, and an extensive set of platform, layout and foundation widgets.
-Widgets allow developing user interfaces of any complexity that are no different from native UIs.
-Moreover, widgets in Flutter are not only used for views.
-They’re also used for entire screens and even for the app itself.
+This cross-platform solution offers a widget approach to building UIs.
+Flutter provides an extensive set of platform, layout, and foundation widgets which serve as the building blocks of the app.
+Widgets allow developers to build user interfaces of any complexity that are no different from native UIs.
+Moreover, widgets in Flutter are not only used for views, they’re also used for the entire screen (no matter the screen size) and even for the app itself.
 You can also customize your widgets as per your requirement; this gives quirky and distinctive attributes that will be loved by your clients.